bitrise-io/devcenter/_articles/en/faq/how-to-generate-ssh-keypair.md

 ---
 title: How can I generate an SSH key pair?
+tag:
+- ssh
+- faq
+- git
+summary: If you want to do manual SSH key configuration on bitrise.io, you can generate an appropriate SSH keypair with a simple Command Line / Terminal command.
+redirect_from: []
 menu:
   faq-main:
     weight: 6

 ---
-If you want to do manual SSH key configuration on [bitrise.io](https://www.bitrise.io) you can generate an appropriate SSH keypair with a simple Command Line / Terminal command:
+If you want to do manual SSH key configuration on [bitrise.io](https://www.bitrise.io), you can generate an appropriate SSH keypair with a simple Command Line / Terminal command:

     ssh-keygen -t rsa -b 4096 -P '' -f ./bitrise-ssh -m PEM